1999AZZAR/frea/alias.md

 To make the code callable using the command `frea` from your bash terminal, you can create an alias for it in your bash profile configuration.
 Here's how you can do it:

-1. Copy the `run_assist.sh` file from [here](code/run_assist.sh) and paste it to your liking.
-You can simply leave it there.
+1. open the `frea` file from `code/` folder.

+2. edit that file, edit the part to the main.py path it self.

-2. Open your bash profile file using a text editor.
+3. Open your bash profile file using a text editor.
 This file is typically named `.bashrc` or `.bash_profile` and is located in your home directory.

-3. Add the following line to the file:
+4. Add the following line to the file:

     ```bash
-    alias frea="/path/to/run_assist.sh"
+    alias frea="/path/to/frea"
     ```

-    Replace `/path/to/run_assist.sh` with the full path to the script you created earlier.
+    Replace `/path/to/frea` with the full path to the script you created earlier eg. `downloads/code/frea`.

-4. Save the file and close the text editor.
+5. Save the file and close the text editor.

-5. Now, to apply the changes, either restart your terminal or run the following command:
+6. Now, to apply the changes, either restart your terminal or run the following command:

     ```bash
     source ~/.bashrc